RazeLighter777/site/blog/content/post/landlock.md

 - Easy to integrate
 - Deny-by-default
 - Widely supported since 5.13
+- Backward and forward compatibility mechanisms.

-Landlock isn’t perfect, but it fills a major gap: a simple, self-contained unpriviled sandboxing tool suitable for everyday use.
+Landlock isn’t perfect, but it fills a major gap: a simple, self-contained unprivileged sandboxing tool.

 ---